In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you discuss what specific evidence is needed to evaluate the argument and explain how the evidence would weaken or strengthen the argument.

-The following appeared in a memo from the vice president of a food distribution company with food storage warehouses in several cities.
+The following appeared in a memo from the vice president of marketing at Dura-Sock, Inc.

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation and the argument on which it is based are reasonable.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.